 NBR readiness and financial compliance

-Whether it’s generating sales reports or submitting digital returns, ERP software should work with local finance rules.
+The system must generate NBR-compliant Mushak 6.3 reports to make your VAT return filing simple and digital, ERP software should work with local finance rules.
 Platforms that offer NBR-compatible reporting or support local tax formats were ranked higher.

 Scalable for SMEs, factories, and service businesses

-Good ERP software grows with you.
+The software architecture must support business growth, handling thousands of transactions without slowing down.
 We prioritized solutions that serve both small businesses and large organizations, without forcing you to switch systems later.

 Ongoing updates and support teams in Bangladesh